 With 10,000 Americans turning 65 every day, the need for health care will continue to rise, and costs will continue to skyrocket.
 This is where home care and hospice come in.
 As the preferred choice for most patients, it also offers the greatest cost savings.
 For example, Medicare pays nearly $2,000 per day for a typical hospital stay and $450 per day for a typical nursing home stay.
-Meanwhile, home care costs less than $100 a day and helps many U.S. seniors remain independent at home, enrich their lives, and keep in touch with those they love.
+Meanwhile, home care costs less than $100 a day and helps many U.S. seniors remain independent at home, providing stability and typically a better quality of life.

 For more information about the National Association for Home Care & Hospice, Home Care & Hospice Month, and Home Care Aide Week, visit nahc.org/homecare-hospice-month.
 And for more information about VNA Home Care and Hospice, visit www.vnatc.com.